psenough/vainglory_draft_simulator/README.md

 ## TODO

-* improve readability of hero winrate
+* display position and WP/CP on sides (click to alter, helps you see things more clearly)

+* grey out on the stats list heros already picked

+* hidable stats list section with a button

 * figure out way to edit/display counters, combos and comfort picks preferences

-* get app accurate hero thumbnails from a screenshot of a device (to be easier to reognize the heroes)
+* get app accurate hero thumbnails from a screenshot of a device (to be easier to recognize the heroes)

 * prettify look and feel (need designer help)

-* highlight who is the active person picking

-* clock countdown as seen on draft
+* display clock countdown as seen on real draft

-* display position and WP/CP on sides (click to alter, helps you see things more clearly)

-* split team views with central server to allow real drafting usage scenario
+* split team views with central server to allow real draft use for esports

 * toggle on/off auto picker (pick best meta heroes automatically)

 * toggle on/off winrate display helpers

+* hover on hero to show extra hero info (base stats, perks, suggested builds)

+* test on mobile

 Suggestions by shutterfly:
  * Remove the red/blue/strikethrough from the hero icons because it's redundant and tint them instead
- * Highlight the side that picks/bans with a lighter shade
  * Given the team's and the enemy team's roster, calculate the advantage gained/lost for all of the heroes left, tint suggested picks green and bad picks red.
  * Add hovers to the hero icons that have a tooltip.
 Inside the tooltip, provide the reason for the suggestion as a list with statistics.
 For example, with Marlene on Team A, Adagio on Team B, hovering Baron for B pick "Baron counters Adagio (positive), Baron synergizes with Adagio (positive)"
  * Remove the graphs on the bottom